-In a neighborhood there's often less need to sound the siren, especially at night.
-Although safely exiting the station is a priority, our firefighters recognize that the siren can impact their neighbors and use it discretionally.
+In a neighborhood, there's often less need to sound the siren, especially at night.
+Although safely exiting the station is a priority, our firefighters recognize that the siren can impact neighbors and use it discretionally.
 Not all calls are Code 3 (lights and sirens) emergencies, but when they are, our firefighters use care and consideration when responding.
-In addition, drive-through apparatus bays eliminate the need for backing engines into the station, thereby reducing the noise of rear back-up warning systems.
+In addition, drive-through apparatus bays eliminate the need for backing engines into the station, thereby reducing the noise of back-up warning systems.

 If you ever have a question or concern, you can knock on their door and expect to be treated with respect and professionalism.
-And, if you ever have an emergency, you can expect excellent service, highly-trained professionals, and a level of compassion that goes beyond the emergency incident itself.
+And, if you ever have an emergency, you can expect excellent service, highly trained professionals, and a level of compassion that goes beyond the emergency incident itself.